 Tickets to Tampa Bay Lightning games are relatively on par with the rest of pro sports and the NHL, starting around $20 for the upper levels to over $100 for the lower bowl.
 That said, the experience you have at Amalie Arena is unlike anything else in Florida, and easily on par with some of the best hockey experiences in the NHL.
 Fans flock to Tampa Bay Lightning games, and it is easy to see why.
 Visiting Tampa should include a trip to a Bolts game almost as an automatic add on for visitors.

 Amalie Arena features several statues of important players and members of the Lightning’s past outside in the Thunder Alley area.
 In addition, another neat aspect of the venue is the plentiful discounts around the facility on food and beverages for season ticket holders.

 The Tampa Bay Lightning also have a working Tesla coil mounted to the ceiling that shoots out bolts of lightning during pre-game intros, as well as whenever the Bolts score a goal.
-The upper end zone also features the Bolts’ organ and organ player, adding a quintessential element of NHL games.
+The upper end zone also features the Bolts’ organ player, adding a quintessential element to NHL games.

 A hidden gem of the Lightning experience is the Budweiser Biergarten – located off the main concourse down a small hallway, this outside patio overlooks Thunder Valley and features food and beverage options for fans who want to get some fresh air during their visit.
 In addition, the stadium features an impressive number of team stores around its concourses, from the upper level to the main store situated downstairs off the main concourse.